weitzel926/FlickPic/README.md

 ![image](https://github.com/weitzel926/FlickPic/assets/3514194/75e50148-9611-4d0f-a40c-67cb516cc0c2)

 FlickPick is a sample SwiftUI app meant as a light demonstration of SwiftUI skills.
-It is a continuation of a text home interview I was given.
+It is a continuation of a take home interview I was given.
 This uses a Flickr API to query the last twenty or so images tagged with a given string and displays them in a "photo picker" grid.
 When the customer taps on a photo, a detail page appears with the image and some details about the image.
 Please consider this a work in progress.

 Things to note: